danielperna84/hass-configurator/README.md

 To keep your setting across updates it is also possible to save settings in an external file.
 In that case copy [settings.conf](https://github.com/danielperna84/hass-poc-configurator/blob/master/settings.conf) whereever you like and append the full path to the file to the command when starting the configurator.
 E.g. `sudo .configurator.py /home/hass/.homeassistant/mysettings.conf`.
 This file is in JSON format.
 So make sure it has a valid syntax (you can set the editor to JSON to get syntax highlighting for the settings).
 The major difference to the settings in the py-file is, that `None` becomes `null`.

 #### LISTENIP (string)
-The IP the service is listening on.
-By default it's binding to `0.0.0.0`, which is every interface on the system.
+The IP address the service is listening on.
+By default it is binding to `0.0.0.0`, which is every IPv4 interface on the system.
+When using `::`, all available IPv6- and IPv4-addresses will be used.
 #### LISTENPORT (integer)
 The port the service is listening on.
 By default it's using 3218, but you can change this if you need to.
 #### BASEPATH (string)